ABTSoftware/SciChart.Wpf.Examples/README.md

 ![SciChart WPF Collage](https://www.scichart.com/wp-content/uploads/2016/01/SciChart-WPF-Chart-Features-Collage-sml.png)

 This showcase is written in WPF with MVVM, Unity Container and Reactive Extensions and is designed to be a demonstration of what SciChart WPF can do.

-Examples include:
+#### WPF Chart Types

-SciChart WPF Includes the following chart types, as well as an wide set of features, excellent performance and a poweful, flexible API.
+SciChart WPF Includes the following 2D & 3D chart types, as well as an wide set of features, excellent performance and a poweful, flexible API.

 * [WPF Line Chart](https://www.scichart.com/wpf-chart-example-line-chart)
 * [WPF Band Chart](https://www.scichart.com/wpf-chart-example-band-series-chart)